Improving K, R, and F series grant submissions since 2014

 Our definition of clinical and translational research aligns with the NIH definition that includes: (1) Patient-oriented research, (2) Epidemiologic and behavioral studies and (3) Outcomes research and health services research.
 Patient-oriented research is research conducted with human subjects (or on material of human origin such as tissues, specimens and cognitive phenomena) for which an investigator (or colleague) directly interacts with human subjects.
 This area of research includes: 1) mechanisms of human disease; 2) therapeutic interventions; 3) clinical trials; and 4) the development of new technologies.
 Excluded from this definition are in vitro studies that utilize human tissues but do not deal directly with patients.
 In other words, patient-oriented research is research in which it is necessary to know the identity of the patients from whom the cells or tissues under study are derived.
 Pre-clinical research, connecting the basic science of disease with human medicine, is not reviewed by the CTS NIH MSS.
 Your proposal must align with NIH CTS research.

-The deadline for submission of grant materials for review by the MSS in the Spring cycle is March 2, 2020 ( 5 PM CST).
+The deadline for submission of grant materials for review by the MSS in the Winter cycle is October 19, 2020 ( 5 PM CST).